Gold Exploration in the Republic of Ireland

-Moving forward, BTU will continue exploration on the property to help identify the grade and scale of the deposits.
-Focusing first on the Lee occurrence, BTU will continue conducting further prospecting, sampling, mapping and drill target identification.
-The company recently announced a 1,000 meter drill program at Lee.
-The technical team is spotting up to six drill holes targeting the exposed Lee vein and to test along the length of the soil and float anomaly.
+BTU Metals has submitted drill permit applications focusing first on Glenlusk.
+The company awaits clarification from the Exploration and Mining Division (EMD) of the government of the Republic of Ireland with respect to permitting approvals.
+Should resolution be satisfactory, BTU Metals will continue conducting further prospecting, sampling, mapping and drill target identification and drill holes targeting the exposed Lee vein and to test along the length of the soil and float anomaly.
 These drill holes are designed to confirm the structural interpretation of the known mineralization and to test for additional veins.

 Paul Wood—CEO and Director

 Paul Wood has led and executed numerous transactions across the globe in minerals exploration and in other sectors.
 With a background in company formation, transaction structuring and M&A, he has a reputation for successfully driving projects to completion in multiple jurisdictions including Canada, USA, Europe, China, Japan and Africa.
-His background, networks and skill sets will serve BTU very well as we lever the strengths of this decidedly strong team as it embarks on its exploration and initial drill program in the Republic of Ireland.
+His background, networks and skill sets will serve BTU very well as we lever the strengths of this decidedly strong team as it embarks on its exploration projects in Ontario and in the Republic of Ireland.
 He received a BA from Dalhousie University and his MBA from University of Toronto Rotman.

 Mike England—President and Director